ubking-maker/PowerLink-Africa/README.md

 Base is built for real-world adoption and for everyone, with scalability, affordability,

-and developer-friendly tools that make
+and developer friendly tools that make
 PowerLink Africa possible.

 It provides a secure, low-cost environment for on-chain operations, ensuring

 accessibility for all users, even in low-resource regions.

 Roadmap Overview